jonathan-dejong/acf-sites/README.md

 ### Overview

-Extension for ACF which provides the user with a dropdown of the multisites blogs.
+Addon for Advanced Custom Fields which provides a field containing the sites in a multisite network.
 This plugin provides an additional field for Advanced Custom Fields.
-The field outputs a dropdown in which the user may select one or more blogs in a multisite network.
+The field outputs either checkboxes or a dropdown in which the user may select one or more sites in a multisite network.
 The stored value can then be used to fetch the selected blog(s) ids.
 More to follow.

 ### Compatibility